MLGmemezboi/Coin-System/README.md

-# Test
+# Coin system
-I am working on a test to play around with some code, nothing much to see here.
+Nothing much as I am just a beginner developer and I decided to make a coin system for any of those people that just want one